Skip to content

 1. Upgrade the Druid data source to version 1.1.21 or later to resolve this issue.

-3. To continue using the latest MyBatis-Plus version, you may switch to other data sources compatible with the new JDBC implementation to avoid this exception.
+3. If you want to continue using the latest MyBatis-Plus version, consider switching to another data source that is compatible with the new JDBC features to avoid this exception.

-Error: New Date Types Fail to Map After Upgrading MyBatis Plus to 3.1.1 or Later Versions
+New Date Types Fail to Map After Upgrading to MyBatis Plus 3.1.1 or Later

-If you upgraded MyBatis Plus from version 3.1.0 or earlier to a higher version and encountered mapping errors for new date types (e.g., LocalDateTime), the possible reasons are as follows:
+If you upgrade MyBatis Plus from version 3.1.0 or earlier to a higher version and encounter mapping errors with new date types (such as LocalDateTime), this may be due to the following reasons:

-If your JDBC driver version does not support the JDBC 4.2 API, mapping errors for new date types will occur.
+If your JDBC driver version does not support the JDBC 4.2 API, you will encounter mapping errors with the new date types.

 There is one backward incompatible changes since 3.5.0.